rehkad/Goobla/docs/linux.md

 ## Customizing

-To customize the installation of Ollama, you can edit the systemd service file or the environment variables by running:
+To customize the installation of Moogla, you can edit the systemd service file or the environment variables by running:

 ```shell
 sudo systemctl edit ollama